- abstract class

 - parameter variable

 _ParameterName_.
-Occurrences of parameter variables in entity clauses are implicitly unified with the corresponding entity parameters.
+Parameter variables are logical variables shared by all entity terms.
+Occurrences of parameter variables in entity directives and clauses are implicitly unified with the corresponding entity parameters.

 - parametric category

 See parametric entity.

 - parametric entity